Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 That being said, I also feel that a quarterly subscription could be useful for anyone looking to try Grammarly out in the short term.

-I would advise against their month-to-month plan.
-Spending almost $30 for a month of service seems very steep to me.
+I’d advise against their month-to-month plan.
+Spending $30 for a month of service seems very steep to me.
 Two months at that price are almost the same as paying for an entire quarter.

-If you are on the market for an app that allows you to export from Google Docs to WordPress in 1-click, then we recommend checking out Wordable.
-It will not only clean and properly format your HTML, but also compress images, open links in a new tab, automatically set featured images, or create a table of contents, and lots more.
+If you’re in the market for an app that allows you to export from Google Docs to WordPress in 1-click, then we recommend checking out Wordable.
+This tool not only formats each HTML element, but also compresses images, automatically sets featured images, creates tables of contents, and more.

 (And remember to make sure that you’re writing off the cost at the end of the year on your taxes if you’re using it for business purposes.)